Time-Delayed Generalized BSDEs: Introduction

 We recall that time-delayed BSDEs were first introduced in \cite{de-im/10} and \cite{de-im/10x} where the authors obtained the existence and uniqueness of the solution of the time--delayed BSDE

 where

 In particular, the aforementioned existence and uniqueness result holds true if the time horizon $T$ or the Lipschitz constant for the generator $f$ are sufficiently small.

+The motivation behind the introduction of a driving force $dA$ and the corresponding integral goes beyond the link with PDE and can be traced in actuarial applications since \cite{DeFine, stev}.
+In the context of insurance, a BSDE such as the one described Equation \eqref{BSDE_0} can be used to model the evolution of an hedging strategy for insurance portfolio over time.
+In this framework the Riemann-Stieltjes integral is linked to the sum of claims with respect to an increasing continuous process that models the cumulative distribution of claims.

 This paper is organized as follows.
 In the remaining of this section, we introduce the notations and set the framework of our problem.
-In section 2 we derive a result of existence and uniqueness for BSDE (\ref{BSDE_0}), based on Banach's fixed point theorem.
-Section 3 is devoted to the problem of stability of solutions with respect to terminal data $\xi$ and coefficients $F$, $G$ and $A$.
-The main difficulty encountered here is to prove the convergence of the solutions of the approximating BSDEs when the increasing process $A$ is approximated uniformly, but not in variation.
+In section \ref{sec2} we derive a result of existence and uniqueness for small delay (or small Lipschitz contant) for BSDE (\ref{BSDE_0}), based on Banach's fixed point theorem, expressed in Theorem \ref{theorem 2}.
+Moreover, we provide in Proposition \ref{prop}, the well-posedness result for an arbitrary delay for a specific case assuming monotone (in the delayed term) and linear coefficients.
+Section \ref{sec3} is devoted to the problem of stability of solutions with respect to terminal data $\xi$ and coefficients $F$, $G$ and $A$.
+Lastly, in Section \ref{application}, we present an insurance application dealing with a variable annuity investment that suits the theoretical setting.
+The main difficulty encountered in the article is to prove the convergence of the solutions of the approximating BSDEs when the increasing process $A$ is approximated uniformly, but not in variation.
 In order to tackle this problem, we use a stochastic variant of Helly-Bray theorem, proved in the Appendix section, as it may be an interesting result for use in other applications.